google/mount-zip/README.md

 comment use extended attribute "user.comment".
 Archive comment is accessible via mount point's extended attribute.

+High-precision time stamps (with 100 ns resolution) are supported since version 0.7.0.
+By default high precision timestamp is saved to archive only for new files or files with known creation time.
+You can force high-precision time saving by specifying '-o force\_precise\_time' option.
+In this case creation time will be equal to a first known file modification time.

 Unlike other FUSE filesystems, _only_ fuse-zip provides write support to ZIP archives.
 Also, fuse-zip is faster than all known implementations on large archives with many files.